OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-07.md

 ## Proverbs 7:17

-I have perfumed my bed with myrrh, aloes, and cinnamon.
+I have scented my bed with myrrh, aloes, and cinnamon.

 ## Proverbs 7:18